update: This article was featured on java.net home page (you can look for it by date [08/15/2013] on

 2.2 Connection termination again

 as we mentioned earlier, normal termination of an ADEN connection involves one-way EOF message passing before local resources associated with that connection are released on both sides i.e. closing the sockets.
 However, it's not always possible to perform normal termination because server or client may just crash!.
 ADEN does not provide special handling for such possible scenarios, and it is let to fix it self.
-If the server crashed the client will detect that the connection is lost when it tries to write a message, the client will fail due not receiving acknowledgments (or due to receiving a RESET signal from the server if the server restarted).
-If the client crashed server will dispose the socket normally due to read timeout (unless you use 0 timeout causing your server to block indefinitely) or if the server tries to write a message and fails due not receiving acknowledgments.
+If the server crashed the client will detect that the connection is lost when it tries to write a message, ADEN on the client side will fail due not receiving acknowledgments (or due to receiving a RESET signal from the server if the server restarted).
+If the client crashed server will dispose the socket normally due to read timeout (unless you use 0 timeout causing your server to block indefinitely!) or when the server tries to write a message causing ADEN to fail due not receiving acknowledgments.
 If the client recovers and try to re-connect then if the server has already closed the old socket a new connection/socket will be created normally, otherwise the connection request will cause the old socket to be closed automatically, if the server thread was reading or writing on that socket it will be interrupted with an appropriate error.

 2.3 Connection uniqueness

 3. Sending messages over ADEN

 local application can send a message to the remote application by invoking write() method of ADEN socket.
-ADEN supports message segmentation, Application level messages passed to ADEN are either transmitted in a single datagram or fragmented into a number of datagrams sent independently , However that depends on the size of the message (message size is not restricted by ADEN ) and the maximum datagram payload ADEN is configured to use.
+ADEN supports message segmentation, An application level message passed to ADEN is either transmitted in a single datagram or fragmented into a number of datagrams sent independently , However that depends on the size of the message (message size is not restricted by ADEN ) and the maximum payload for UDP datagram that ADEN is configured to use.